mirage/mirage-www/tmpl/wiki/error-handling.md

 2. Interfaces define abstract error types, plus functions to convert to a `string` or `sexp`.
 3. All interfaces use the single general-purpose `Error.t` type.
 4. Interfaces throw exceptions.
+5. Interfaces define a selection of *private* error types, which concrete implementations can extend.

 System 2 (using abstract types) has the advantage that we can support this without breaking existing APIs (updated code still satisfies the old API):